Category Archives: Bull At Burford News

 This year we are offering a minimum 3-night Bed & Breakfast stay over Christmas with standard, superior and four-poster rooms available, plus the ability to book Champagne and chocolates on arrival for that little extra treat.

 To bring in the New Year in style and comfort, book our minimum 2-night stay at the Bull, again with every kind of room available.

 Special offers from 1 Jan

 From 1 January 2020 we have a number of special offers, including 3 midweek nights for the price of 2 and 20% off weekend stays when you book direct through our website!
 Click HERE for all the latest offers.

 Contact us NOW for best rates

-To book for either Christmas or New Year, please contact our friendly staff, either by email firstname.lastname@example.org or by phone +44 (0)1193 822220.
+To book a stay at the Bull please go direct through our website or contact our friendly staff, either by email email@example.com or by phone +44 (0)1193 822220.

 We recently came across over some historical research about the Bull, which dates the building back to 1397.
 Believe it or not, from being used as a buther’s shop, it also suggests that the building welcomed some notable guests later on in the 17th century, including Lord Nelson and even King Charles II.

 As an inn, the Bull has been receiving guests since 1610 – that’s 409 years – and there’s also a reason why we have the only red brick facade in Burford.